TERREMEMBER/znbase/docs/content/v2.0/secure/authorization/rbac-model.md

 ## Roles

 Roles in YSQL can represent individual users or a group of users.
 They encapsulate a set of privileges that can be assigned to other roles (or users).
-Roles are essential to implementing and administering access control on a YugabyteDB cluster.
+Roles are essential to implementing and administering access control on a ZNbaseDB cluster.
 Below are some important points about roles:

 * Roles which have `LOGIN` privilege are users.
 Hence, all users are roles, but all roles are not users.